Paulson & Co.

-There are approximately 15 investment professionals in the firm, including John Paulson who is the Portfolio Manager for all funds under management.
-Other key investment professionals include Andrew Klaber, Andrew Hoine, Nikolai Petchenikov, Sheru Chowdry, Sihan Shu, Michael Waldorf and Ty Wallach.
-Paulson also has an external Advisory Board of well known economists that meets on a monthly basis to discuss investment themes, macroeconomic risks, and global fiscal and monetary policy.
-Current members of the Paulson advisory Board are Alan Greenspan (President of Greenspan Associates LLP), Christopher Thornberg (Economist, Beacon Economics LLC), Edward Altman (Professor, Stern School of Business, NYU), and Martin Feldstein (Professor, Harvard University).

-Through its domestic and international entities, Paulson is registered with the U.S. Securities and Exchange Commission (SEC) in the United States, the Financial Services Authority (FSA) in the United Kingdom, and the Securities and Futures Commission (SFC) in Hong Kong.
-Through the various filing requirements imposed by these regulatory bodies, Paulson makes regular disclosures regarding its portfolio holdings across various jurisdictions.
+At one time the company had offices in London and Dublin.

 History

 Early years

 Paulson & Co.
-Inc. was established by its founder and President, John Paulson, in 1994.
+Inc. was established by John Paulson, its founder and president, in 1994.

 Paulson has invested in a number of undervalued companies that are acquisition targets, aiming to increase the bid price on these companies as a large shareholder.
 In 1997, Paulson, which owned a 6.2% stake in Washington National Corp., opposed PennCorp Financial Group Inc.'s $400 million deal to takeover Washington National, calling the terms of the deal "inadequate".
 This holding out paid off when another suitor, Conseco Inc., purchased Washington National for $410 million.